CEN3031-Spring2023-ProjectGroup50/SWEProject/docs/Sprint1.md

 11. [2] Failure in UI if login info is incorrect (closed)
 12. [2] Set up a home page for after login (closed)

-13. [5] Backend: create a POST function that allows recipe to be created in the database (open)
+13. [5] Backend: create a POST function that allows recipe to be created in the database (closed)

+14. [7] Create a backend function to delete the recipe from DB (closed)

 ### List of completed unplanned issues